 Paragraph 1: Set the scene by introducing who you are and how you know the student.

-Paragraph 2 and 3: I like to give specific examples of how the student achieved—did they overcome obstacles or tackle any challenges to reach their goals?
-Include your observations of the student’s skills, work ethic, involvement in the arts and creative extra curricula activities as well as leadership skills displayed in the arts.
+Paragraphs 2 and 3: I like to give specific examples of how the student achieved—did they overcome obstacles or tackle any challenges to reach their goals?
+Best to show instead of telling.
+Rather than listing adjectives, provide stories that support your claims about the student’s character and abilities.
+I include observations of the student’s skills, work ethic, involvement in the arts and creative extracurricular activities, and leadership skills demonstrated in the arts.
+I also include significant achievements, such as Scholastic Awards or membership in our school’s National Art Society.
+It can also be helpful to explain why the student is a good match for the specific program they are applying to.

 Conclusion: Conclude with a sincere statement of recommendation for the student.